 Date: The Issuer May 1, 2019

-Name: Troz Conital Viald Trust US (Consider \$) (the "Trust")
+Name: Trez Capital Yield Trust US (the "Trust")

-Head office: 1700 - 745 Thurlo Trust US (Canadian \$) (the " Trust ")

-nead office: Columbia V6E 0C5
+Head office: 1700-745 Thurlow

+field office.
+Vancouver, British

-Phone #:
+Phone #: (604) 689-0821

-E-mail address: (604) 689-0821
+E-mail address: info@trezcapital.com

-investor-services@trezcapital.com

 Website: www.trezcapital.com

 Fax #: (604) 638-2775

-Currently listed or quoted? ies do not trade on any exchange or market.
+Currently listed or quoted? s do not trade on any exchange or market.

 Reporting issuer?
-No.
+No. s do not trade on any exchange of market.

 SEDAR filer?
 Yes.

+105.

 The Offering

-Securities offered: rust units, denominated in Canadian dollars ("Units").
+Securities offered: Series A. F and I Tr ust units, denominated in U.S. dollars.

-Price per security: \$10 per Unit.
+Price per security: USD\$10.00 per Unit.

-Minimum/Maximum offering: There is no Minimum or Maximum Offering.
-You may be the only
+Minimum/Maximum offering: There is no minimum or maximum.
+You may be the only purchaser.

-available under this offering may not be sufficient to
+C Funds available under this offering may not be sufficient to accomplish

-roposed objectives.
+our proposed object

-Minimum Subscription Amount: 500 Units (\$5,000)
+Minimum Subscription Amount: 500 Units (USD\$5,0

-Payment terms: Bank draft, certified cheques or wire transfer on closing.
+Payment terms: - cheques or wire transfer on closing.

 Proposed closing date(s): Continuous offering.
-Closings may occur from time to time as subscriptions are received.
+Closings may occur from time to time as

+subscriptions are rec

-Income tax consequences: There are important tax consequences to these securities.
-See "Income Tax Considerations".
+Income tax consequences: - tax consequences to these securities.
+See

+1 I "Income Tax Consid

 Selling agent: No. The Trust may pay a sales fee to registered dealers, or where permitted, non-registrants, in an amount determined by the Manager in its discretion, acting reasonably, payable at the time of the initial investment.
 See "Compensation Paid to Sellers and Finders".